gabirisushi/WatchdogTimer/README.md

 # WatchdogTimer
-:clock: Generic BLE Hardware Watchdog timer for .ino, .cpp (should be compiled on mbed.os)
+Generic BLE Hardware Watchdog timer for .ino, .cpp (should be compiled on mbed.os)

 This is a Hardware Watchdog created mainly for Bluetooth devices.